 Despite all the professional support and expert advice to help me navigate this first near-heartbreak experience, it wasn’t easy to get over the immense attraction I felt for him.
 Dealing with the pain of heartbreak is inevitable.
 I hated that I could no longer enjoy his company without feeling a knot in my gut.
 That my sharing how I felt had somehow changed our friendship.
 And that I had to now avoid him on some pretext or the other.

-Irrespective of what stage of life you’re at and whether you’re trying to get over a crush you see every day or some unattainable by all measures accept that it will hurt before you heal.
+Irrespective of what stage of life you’re at and whether you’re trying to get over a crush you see every day, accept that it will hurt before you heal.

 10. Have fun

 How long does it take for a crush to fade?
 The answer to this question depends entirely on you.
 The longer you stay fixated on your crush, the harder it will be to move on.
 So, embrace new experiences, go out, meet new people, hang out with old friends – in short, have fun.

 These light-hearted moments will help get your mind off the pain of having to get over a crush and make it easier for you to make a fresh start.

 To find an answer to how to get over a crush, we have to revisit the question of why do some crushes last so long, especially when you either don’t act on your feelings or meet someone new.

 To get over a crush fast, you have to make space in your heart and your life for the possibility of a new romantic equation.
 So, once you’ve given yourself time to heal and are in a better place emotionally, get active on the dating scene.